zacharydenton/750words/README.markdown

 -------------
 There's only two things that need to be configured: which editor to use, and where to store your words.

+To set the editor:

+    750words config -e vim

+To set the output directory:

+    750words config -o ~/Dropbox/docs/journal/

 Usage
 -----
 Every day, type `750words` and type at least 750 words.
-You'll experience major improvements in creativity and perhaps a reduction in stress, as well.
+You'll experience major improvements in creativity and a clear mind.

-There are some other things you can do as well:
+Here's the full output of `750words -h`:

 	usage: 750words [-h] {wc,log,edit,cat,path,analyze,config} ...